SpongeBob SquarePants (franchise): The SpongeBob Movie: Sponge on the Run (2020)

 The film centers on SpongeBob and Patrick traveling to the underwater Atlantic City to save Gary from King Poseidon.
 During the adventure, SpongeBob's friends reflect on them first meeting him at Camp Coral.
 The film showcases stylized 3D animation, with most of the movie presented in full CGI and some parts featuring 3D characters interacting with live-action environments, all animated by Mikros Animation.

-In development

 The SpongeBob Movie: Search for SquarePants (2025)

 In August 2021, Nickelodeon CEO Brian Robbins, mentioned that "there's a new SpongeBob film in the works".
 A fourth film was officially confirmed in February 2022, with a targeted theatrical release of the film.
 On November 10, 2022, it was announced that the film will release in theaters on May 23, 2025.
 The film's title was revealed on April 27, 2023.
-In October 2023 this film's release date was pushed back to December 19, 2025.
+In October 2023, this film's release date was pushed back to December 19, 2025.